 OECD Home › Economy › More News

-Composite leading indicators (CLI) continue to signal improvements in growth in most major OECD countries with divergent patterns among large emerging economies.
+Composite leading indicators (CLIs), designed to anticipate turning points in economic activity relative to trend, signal improvements in growth in most major OECD countries and also possibly in China.

 The purpose of this paper is to gain a better understanding of the role of natural capital for productivity measurement and as a source of economic growth.